 Portable personal protection systems are not considered suitable means of satisfying the requirements of Standard 2.15.
 They may, however, be beneficial in some unique situations in existing dwellings to assist in the protection of vulnerable occupants.

-It is strongly recommended that developers should consult Scottish Water and the suppression system contractor early in the design process.
-For example, benefit could be gained through economies of scale with the agreed provision of a communal water supply tanks and pumps.
+Therefore, it is strongly recommended that housing developers should consult Scottish Water and the suppression system contractor early in the design process.
+For example, benefit could be gained through economies of scale with the agreed provision of a communal water supply tank and pump(s).